 This is a great park for outdoor activities.
 Besides camping, hiking, fishing, and swimming, visitors can enjoy bird watching (there are over 250 species of birds to explore!) tidepool activities, and winter activities like cross-country and downhill skiing.

-Temperate Rain Forest: Drenched in over 12 feet of rain a year, Olympic's west side valleys flourish with North America's best remaining examples of temperate rain forest.
+- Temperate Rainforest: Drenched in over 12 feet of rain a year, Olympic's west side valleys flourish with North America's best remaining examples of a temperate rainforest.
 Check out the giant western hemlocks, Douglas-firs and Sitka spruce trees.

 Olympic has 16 NPS-operated campgrounds with a total of 910 sites.
 Concession-operated RV parks are located within the park at the Sol Duc Hot Springs Resort and Log Cabin Resort on Lake Crescent.
 All campsites are first-come, first-served, except for Kalaloch.
 Keep in mind that the campgrounds do not have hook-ups or showers, but all include a picnic table and fire pit.
 For more information, including group campgrounds, check the official NPS site.

 For those interested in backcountry camping, permits are required and may be obtained at Wilderness Information Center, visitor centers, ranger stations, or trailheads.